Medically reviewed by Drugs.com. Last updated on Jun 24, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience injection site pain or irritation, bruising, enlarged lymph nodes, or mild penile pain.
-Have patient report immediately to prescriber pain, bruising, or swelling of the penis; hematuria; difficult urination; unable to keep an erection; popping sound or feeling with an erect penis; signs of infection; angina; severe dizziness; passing out; severe swelling or pain in hands or feet; burning or numbness feeling; bleeding; injection site skin tears; or decreased mobility in finger (HCAHPS).
+Have patient report immediately to prescriber pain, bruising, or swelling of the penis; blood in the urine; difficult urination; unable to keep an erection; popping sound or feeling with an erect penis; signs of infection; chest pain; severe dizziness; passing out; severe swelling or pain in hands or feet; burning or numbness feeling; bleeding; injection site skin tears; or decreased mobility in finger (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.